-This legislation is based on the model used in the Nurse Practitioner Modernization Act of 2015.
-For newly graduated CRNAs with less than 3,600 hours experience, they will work under a written practice agreement with a licensed physician.
-For experienced CRNAs with over 3,600 hours of experience, there will be a collaborative relationship with a licensed physician.
-Given that all supervision requirements have been waived by executive order during the COVID-19 pandemic, and a years' worth of data proves that there were no negative patient outcomes as the result of supervision removal, we believe we are well past time for this legislation to be adopted.
+Originally, this legislation was based on the model used in the Nurse Practitioner Modernization Act of 2015.
+However, after many conversations, the bill was amended to a different model.
+For CRNAs with less than 3,600 hours of experience, there will be direction which means the coordination and communication between the CRNA and the physician, dentist or podiatrist.
+For CRNAs with over 3,600 hours of experience, the CRNA will function in an interdependent role as a member of the health care team overseen by a physician, dentist or podiatrist.
+Given that all supervision requirements have been waived by executive order during the COVID-19 pandemic and safe staffing emergencies, and years' worth of data proves that there were no negative patient outcomes as the result of supervision removal, we believe we are well past time for this legislation to be adopted.

-For these reasons, NYSANA strongly supports S769 (Cooney), which creates a scope of practice for certified registered nurse anesthetists and urges its swift passage.
+For these reasons, NYSANA strongly supports S769-A (Cooney)/A6958-A (Reyes), which creates a scope of practice for certified registered nurse anesthetists and urges its swift passage.

-Memorandum in Support - S769 (Senator Cooney) Relates to certified registered nurse anesthetists
+Memorandum in Support - S769-A (Senator Cooney)/A6958-A (Assemblymember Reyes) Relates to certified registered nurse anesthetists

-Our organizations strongly support S769, which would create licensure with a scope of practice for certified registered nurse anesthetists (CRNAs).
+Our organizations strongly support S769-A/A6958-A, which would create licensure with a scope of practice for certified registered nurse anesthetists (CRNAs).
 CRNAs are masters and doctorate educated advance practice professionals, who are required to undergo robust education and training.
 This legislation would grant CRNAs the full authority to administer patient care commensurate with their advanced education, training and experience and to ensure anesthesia services are safe and affordable for every patient in New York.